NawafCraft/BetterRaw/README.md

   Exemple > If you type "/tellraw Steve Hi, I'm using tellraw :)"
   That will display on his screen :
   Hi, I'm using tellraw :)
+    — /sayworldraw <world> <message>
-####WARNING > You MUST type the EXACT username of the player.
-If you type "/tellraw Stev Hi, I'm using tellraw :)" that won't display anythink on his screen!
+Tell to every player in specific world a raw message Exemple > If you type "/sayworldraw world Hi, I'm using sayworldraw :)"
+  That will display on the screen of every player in world "world" :
+  Hi, I'm using sayworldraw :)
 #•To do
-– Fix bugs (if found)
-– Make more that 1 word in the command
 – Adding a custom message for the sender
 – Adding everyone tellraw
-– Adding a world tellraw